basecamp/policies/privacy/index.md

 # Privacy policy

 We are updating our privacy policy.
 The new policy, effective [DATE], is set forth below.
-You can read a summary of the main changes here [link to David's u.b.c post).
-Please note: We have changed our corporate name from Basecamp, LLC to 37signals LLC.
+You can find a summary of the main changes here [link to David's u.b.c post].
+Please note, we have changed our corporate name from Basecamp, LLC to 37signals LLC.

 *Last updated: [DATE]*